 QA for a11y should start at the project initiation level.
 We do design analysis, but also documentation/specification analysis.
 At this stage, you can already get to know the initial ideas and functionalities and think about how we want to approach the a11y.

-For accessibility tests at an early stage of development, you can also use the a11y plug-in Storybook.
+For accessibility tests at an early stage of development, you can also use the a11y plug-in Storybook – a very handy accessibility testing tool.
 Storybook is an open-source tool that allows you to create the UI of components, document them, and test them.

 In ‘everyday’ testing, Storybook can be used as a source for performing UI tests.
 We can perform initial tests of given components before they even go to the testing environment.
 We can also check how a given element behaves in isolation and catch inaccuracies and smaller errors early.